arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 # Overview

-So recently, I did a redo on an old [Turing Mod 1 project called Flashcards](https://backend.turing.edu/module1/projects/flashcards/) but rather than use Ruby, I built it from scratch using Java.
+So recently, I did a redo on an old [Turing Mod 1 project called FlashCards](https://backend.turing.edu/module1/projects/flashcards/) but rather than use Ruby, I built it from scratch using Java.

 Something I noticed is that it is not so easy to print an array in Java like it is in Ruby.
 [One of the requirements of this project](https://backend.turing.edu/module1/projects/flashcards/iteration_2), you are tasked to create a Round class.
 One of the instance variables you create is called ```turns``` with the default value of an empty array.
 The ```turns``` instance variable contains every instance of the Turn class along with an instance of the Card class tied to it as well as a ```guess``` in the form of a string.

-Before proceeding further, I want to clarify that I am printing an ArrayList in Java, not Array.
+Before proceeding further, I want to clarify that for Java, I am printing an ArrayList not an Array.
 For more clarification on the differences between the two, [here is a great resource](https://www.javatpoint.com/difference-between-array-and-arraylist) for a more in-depth explanation.

 For some context, this is a portion of the Turn class in Ruby containing the initializer.